awsdocs/amazon-s3-developer-guide/doc_source/LoggingWebsiteTraffic.md

 1. For **Target prefix**, type **root/**\.
 This setting groups the log data files in the bucket in a folder named `root` so that they are easy to locate\.

 1. Choose **Save**\.

+You can now review your logs in the `logs.example.com` bucket, in both the `root` and `cdn folders.`